janeteneto/DevOps---Movie-Night-Planner/README.md

-# DevOps - Movie Night Planner Project
+# Movie Night Planner Project

 **This repo is a detailed documentation of processes used in the DevOps lifecycle of the Movie Night Planner Project.
 This document includes the following contents:**
 - Project Description